AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 ## Start and end dates {#dates}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_properties_start_date"
+>title="Start date"
+>abstract="Choose the date entry into the journey can begin.
+If no start date is specified, it is automatically set at publication time."

+>[!CONTEXTUALHELP]
+>id="ajo_journey_properties_end_date"
+>title="End date"
+>abstract="Choose the end date of your journey.
+When that date is reached, profiles in that journey exit it automatically and new ones can no longer enter it."

 You can define a **Start date**.
 If you haven't specified one, it will be automatically defined at publication time.

 You can also add an **End date**.
 This allows profiles to exit automatically when the date is reached.
 If no end date is specified, profiles can stay until the [global journey timeout](#global_timeout) (which is generally 91 days, and reduced to 7 days with Healthcare Shield add-on offering).
 The only exception is recurring read audience journeys with **Force re-entrance on recurrence** activated, which end at the start date of the next occurrence.